 b) if that is not the case, verify that a special arrangement has been communicated to the Union.

-Any action under a) above would lead the Bureau to delicate situations when considering the administration having jurisdiction on a given territory.
+1.2 Verification of condition a) above shall be performed by the Bureau using the ITU Digitized World Map (IDWM), taking its tolerance into account and consulting the administration(s) concerned when necessary.

+1.3 Provisions for processing frequency assignments to stations located on the territory of another administration.

-3 The consideration of b) above may lead to impractical situations because administrations may agree on operating a given system without necessarily going through a formal agreement.
+For submission of frequency assignments related to stations located on a territory under the jurisdiction of another administration, the Board noted that the consideration of condition b) above may lead to impractical situations because administrations may agree on operating a given system without necessarily establishing a formal agreement, and due to the fact that not all agreements between administrations are communicated to the Bureau.

-Considering that it was not the intention of the Member States to see the Bureau involved in matters relating to disputed territories, the Board decided that Resolution 1 (Rev.WRC-97) shall be applied as follows:
+Given this situation, the Board decided that in such cases Resolution 1 (Rev.WRC-97) shall be applied as follows:

-– Unless advised to the contrary by an administration not accepting such practice, any notification of a frequency assignment to a station located in a territory of an administration other than the notifying administration shall be assumed to be the subject of agreement between the two administrations concerned.
+– Unless advised to the contrary by an administration not accepting such practice, any notification of a frequency assignment to a station located on a territory of an administration other than the notifying administration shall be assumed to be the subject of agreement between the two administrations concerned.

-– When, following the publication of a frequency assignment in the BR IFIC or its Special Sections, the administration of the territory on which the station is located objects to it, the notifying administration is requested to communicate any special arrangement the objecting administration.
+– When, following the publication of a frequency assignment in the BR IFIC or its Special Sections, the administration of the territory on which the station is located objects to it, the notifying administration is requested to verify the existence of any special arrangement with the objecting administration and inform the Bureau accordingly.

-– If, following the replies received from the notifying administration, the Bureau is of the opinion that the sovereignty over the territory in question is a matter of dispute between the two administrations and it is informed that the station is actually operated by the notifying administration, the Bureau will record the assignment and will enter a symbol to indicate the situation.
+– If, as a result of consultations between the notifying and objecting administrations, the latter removes its objections, the frequency notice is considered as receivable and processed.
 Otherwise, the notice will be returned to the notifying administration.